 That’s why Facebook collection ads were created — to help you capture the attention of mobile shoppers and make it easier for them to discover, browse, and purchase in a more immersive way.

 Facebook collection ads are a mobile-only format, designed to maximize the mobile user experience.
 Ads are found on both Facebook and Instagram.
 People who tap on collection ad are seamlessly taken to a fast-loading, fullscreen experience to browse or learn more about the ad offer:

-This visual, post-click experience is powered by Instant Experience, so prospects don’t necessarily have to leave the Facebook or Instagram app to learn more:
+This visual, post-click landing page is powered by Instant Experience, so prospects don’t necessarily have to leave the Facebook or Instagram app to learn more:

 How do Facebook collection ads work with Instant Experience?